Peyton Heart Project hearts are typically 1.5 to 2 inches (40–50 mm) and have a tag attached to a yarn loop.

-The patterns below are free.
-The finished loop must be 5 inches to 6 inches (12cm-15cm) [not including the tails], for the tags to be connected to.
-Don’t make it longer than that because a child may try to use it as a necklace which could cut off their air supply if it became entangled on something.
+The finished loop must be 4 to 5 inches (100–120 mm) not including the tails for the tags to be connected to.
+Please avoid making larger loops because a child may try to use it as a necklace, which is a strangulation hazard.

-… make a loop with the 2 ends tied together, like the 5 pictured below.
+Make a loop with the 2 ends tied together, like these 5 pictured.

 Here is a video showing how to wrap the hearts.
 It says you can use any color but please don’t use black.

 Thank you to Don Lawson and his wife, Terry, for creating this video for the Peyton Heart Project.
 It shows a way to make hearts for us if you don’t know how to knit or crochet.
 This would be great for kids, too.

 A simple blinking image.
 An image has 2 frames, a frame rate of .5 seconds, and 3 repetitions.
 The animation has a duration of (2 * 0.5 * 3) seconds, or exactly 3 seconds, and therefore meets the requirements of the success criterion.